-CTemplar is a young secure email service with a lot of potential as a general-purpose secure email service.
-They are worth watching.
-And if you can swing an invitation code, you’ll want to give the free version a try.
+CTemplar is a solid secure email service that has been busy rounding out their offering during this COVID-plagued year.
+They are worth a test drive if you can swing a free version invitation code.
 That free version, with its 1 GB of storage, may be all you need.

 As with most any other secure email provider, to give yourself the maximum security possible, I strongly urge you to connect to CTemplar through a good VPN with a secure browser.